Domain Hijacking

 Domain Hijacking is an attack where the attacker takes control of a domain name by changing the registration information on file with the registrar.
 It is also known as “Domain Theft”, which is exactly what it is.

 Domain Hijacking is usually performed by social engineering (pretexting).
-An attacker acquires enough personal information to call up the registrar's customer service and impersonate the real owner.
-The convince customer service to either reset their password or to change other settings (such as the account email address) which allow them to access the accounting settings.
-It is also possible to hack the owner's email account, steal their credentials, exploit another vulnerability in the registrar's system.
+An attacker acquires enough personal information to call up the registrar’s customer service and impersonate the real owner.
+They convince customer service to either reset their password or to change other settings (such as the account email address) which allow them to access the account settings.
+It is also possible to hack the owner’s email account, steal their credentials, or exploit another vulnerability in the registrar’s system.

 Once an attacker has stolen the domain, it can be used for malicious activities such as phishing.
 In many instances, it is used to serve ads which generate money for the attacker.
 The domain could also be sold for a quick profit or transferred to another registrar, often one in another country where it is much more difficult for the original owner to reclaim it.